nyc-crh/site/content/gallery/map-nyc-islands.md

 - photography, imagery, & visual representation
 - institutionalization of Disabled people and people labeled disabled
 questions:
 - What do you notice about the facilities on these islands?
-How are residents similar?
-How are they different?
-How are their needs similar or different?
+How were residents similar?
+How were they different?
+How were their needs similar or different?
 - What do you know about these islands?
 How do you get to them today?
 How did people get to them in the 1800s?
 - Why do you think some Disabled people - like those with intellectual disabilities - were sent to institutions on islands in the river, while others - like deaf students - went to schools in Manhattan?
 ---